L. A. “Bunk” Gibbs Scholarship Fund

 After winning a scholarship for being the valedictorian of her high school, she began college at The University of Texas at Austin in 1939.
 However, one year later, she had to return home to help her mother who had suffered from a heart attack.
 Various circumstances would not allow her to return to academic life for another twenty years.
 When Zoeller returned home, she married Ferdinand William (F.W.)
 Zoeller in September 1940.
 She first met F.W. while she was still in high school at a street dance in Burnet, where he happened to be temporarily working.
 They lived in Burnet for several years until they moved to Austin in 1959.

 Zoeller and her husband had adopted a son and two daughters, one of whom was still young at the time.
-Zoeller rode the city bus with her daughter to school, leaving three extra hours in her schedule.
+Zoeller rode the city bus with her daughter to school, leaving three free hours in her schedule.
 Upon her husband’s suggestion she began The University of Texas at Austin again.
 Over the next 10 years, Zoeller continued to take courses she enjoyed, always making sure they could lead to a degree, until 1973 when she earned her degree in anthropology.
 A few years later, Zoeller’s mother passed away, leaving her an inheritance.
 Having grown up with a strong belief in the value of education, Zoeller decided she wanted to help students tackle college expenses.
 So, in 1977, she took $1,000 to the university to start a scholarship.
 She ended up leaving with the money because it fell below the required minimum amount.

 Determined to make the scholarship happen, she put the money into a certificate of deposit where she let it mature, moved it, and added some additional money along the way.
 Ten years later she was able to return to the university with $10,000 to create the L. A. “Bunk” Gibbs Scholarship in memory of her father.
 “There is always a way you can give money,” Zoeller said.
 “With money, little becomes bigger, until it grows into enough.
 It goes to show you can do whatever you set your mind to.”